 NORTH AMERICAN CONFERENCE ON

-The NACBS and its affiliate, the Western Conference on British Studies, seek participation by scholars in all areas of British Studies for the 2017 meeting.
-We will meet in Denver, Colorado, November 3-5, 2017.
-We solicit proposals for panels on Britain, the British Empire and the British world, including Ireland, the Americas, Asia, Africa, and the Pacific (etc.).
+The NACBS and its affiliate, the Southern Conference on British Studies (SCBS), seek participation by scholars in all areas of British Studies for the 2021 meeting.
+We hope to meet in Atlanta, Georgia, November 11-14, 2021.
+We solicit proposals for presentations on Britain, the British Empire-Commonwealth, and the British world, including Ireland, the Americas, Asia, Africa, and the Pacific (etc.).
 Our interests range from the medieval to the modern.
-We welcome participation by scholars across the humanities and social sciences, from all parts of the globe, and from all career stages and backgrounds.
+We welcome participation by scholars from across the humanities and social sciences, from all parts of the globe, and from all career stages and backgrounds.
 We reaffirm our commitment to British Studies broadly conceived, and welcome proposals that reflect the diversity of scholars and scholarship in the field.

 In addition to the panels, we will be sponsoring a poster session.
 The posters will be exhibited throughout the conference, and there will be a scheduled time when presenters will be with their posters to allow for further discussion.

-All submissions are electronic, and need to be done in one sitting.
+All submissions must be electronic, and need to be completed in one sitting.
 Before you start your submission, you should have the following information:

 - Names, affiliations and email addresses for all panel participants.
-PLEASE NOTE: We create the program from the submission, so please put the formal name of your university, not the local shorthand; names should be as they should appear on the program.
+PLEASE NOTE: We create the program from the submission, so be sure that names, institutional titles, and paper titles are provided as they should appear on the program.

 - A brief summary CV for each participant, indicating education, current affiliations, and major publications.
-(750 words maximum per CV.)
+(Two-page maximum per CV.)